 We see a lot of 1-2-2 presses in our league.
 We found that several simple movements and counters can break this zone.

-DIAGRAM 7: On all downcourt passes all your players must turn and attack down the floor.
+DIAGRAM 7: On downcourt passes, all your players must turn and attack down the floor.
 You’ll find that the backside guard is open almost 100 percent of the time.
-You have an advantage going downcourt and you must instill that notion in your players — make the defense pay for pressing you.
-If you merely cross halfcourt and set up they have no reason to stop pressing.
+You have an advantage going downcourt, and you must instill that notion in your players — make the defense pay for pressing you.
+If you merely cross half court and set up, they have no reason to stop pressing.

-DIAGRAM 8: On passes up the sideline the middle post (5) runs a diagonal cut downcourt.
-Most of the time if this cut is made in front of the defenders 5 will be wide open.
-If defenders are drawn to 5 and focus on stopping this pass then 1 and 3 will become open.
+DIAGRAM 8: On passes up the sideline, the middle post (5) runs a diagonal cut downcourt.
+Most of the time, if this cut is made in front of the defenders, 5 is wide open.
+If defenders are drawn to 5 and focus on stopping this pass, 1 and 3 are open.

-DIAGRAM 9: If no pass ahead is available have 2 pass the ball back to 1 who quickly reverses it back to 3.
-Press defenders will almost always shift to the ball side and this allows the backside to be open.
+DIAGRAM 9: If no pass ahead is available, have 2 pass the ball back to 1, who quickly reverses it back to 3.
+Press defenders almost always shift to the ball side, and this allows the backside to be open.

 DIAGRAM 10: 3 must first look to pass downcourt.
-If all the offensive players are covered then he or she quickly attacks the defense by dribbling.
+If all the offensive players are covered, he or she quickly attacks the defense by dribbling.

-Once again the object of the press break is to get down the floor as fast as possible and aggressively attack the basket.
-You must make an opponent pay for pressing you!
-After a few times of beating the press and scoring easy baskets most opposing teams will call off their full-court pressure.
+Once again, the object of the press break is to get down the floor as fast as possible and aggressively attack the basket.
+You must make an opponent pay for pressing you.
+After a few times of beating the press and scoring easy baskets, most opposing teams call off their full-court pressure.